Archives de catégorie : English

 Shutdowns are a disproportionate restriction on press freedom and access to information

 The IPI global network condemns the recent ordering of network disruptions and internet shutdowns by governments Mauritania, Guinea, and Senegal, where access to the internet has been either partially or completely restricted in recent months amid public protests.
 Internet shutdowns are a disproportionate restriction on the public’s right to access to information, including during times of protest or political upheaval.
-Lire la suite
+Continuer la lecture

 Commons:Wiki Loves Africa 2020